Gimix

-Gimix, Inc., was an American electronics and computer company based in Chicago, Illinois, founded by Robert C. Philips.
-Established in 1975, the company was initially Philips's vehicle for selling his various remote-controlled devices he had developed as the result of a life-long interest in electronics and experiments with home automation for himself and other clients.
+Gimix, Inc., was an American electronics and computer company based in Chicago, Illinois, founded by Robert C. Phillips.
+Established in 1975, the company was initially Phillips's vehicle for selling his various remote-controlled devices he had developed as the result of a life-long interest in electronics and experiments with home automation for himself and other clients.
 In 1979, the company introduced the first in a series of 68xx-based microcomputers dubbed the Ghost.
 It proved successful among various businesses and universities and allowed the company to survive into at least the early 1990s.

 History

-Gimix was founded in Chicago, Illinois, by Robert C. Philips in late 1975.
-Philips, a life-long electronics enthusiast and high school dropout, had in the early 1970s achieved total automation of his apartment using computerized relay circuits that he designed at the age of 25.
+Gimix was founded in Chicago, Illinois, by Robert C. Phillips in late 1975.
+Phillips, a life-long electronics enthusiast and high school dropout, had in the early 1970s achieved total automation of his apartment using computerized relay circuits that he designed at the age of 25.
 This project attracted the attention of famous Chicago architect Stanley Tigerman, who commissioned him to design the electronics for an automated home based on Tigerman's specifications.
-Philips' home automation system for Tigerman worked through radio frequency signals sent wirelessly and through the power line of the house, in a scheme similar to the now-standard X10 protocol.
+Phillips' home automation system for Tigerman worked through radio frequency signals sent wirelessly and through the power line of the house, in a scheme similar to the now-standard X10 protocol.

-Phlips soon after incorporated Gimix as a name for his home automation business and as a vehicle for branding his remote-controlled devices.
+Phillips soon after incorporated Gimix as a name for his home automation business and as a vehicle for branding his remote-controlled devices.
 Sometime between its founding and 1978, he hired Richard Don as vice president.
 In 1978, the company introduced a trio of devices for telephones: the Gimix Hold, which allows a home receiver to put a caller on hold with a custom message; the Gimix Gobbler, which allows a home receiver to distinguish between multiple incoming calls; and the Gimix Auto-Page, which links a phone alarm or answering machine to a paging terminal.